 Juncus (Juncus spp.) grows in wet soil in ponds, streams or near backyard water features.
-There are more than 200 varieties of juncus, which are typically hardy in U.S. Department of Agriculture plant hardiness zones 4 through 9.
+There are hundreds of varieties of juncus, which are typically hardy in U.S. Department of Agriculture plant hardiness zones 4 through 9.
 Some varieties produce fountains of upright green to pale green grass blades, while others feature spiral or corkscrew leaves.
 Proper care keeps this perennial wetland plant healthy and attractive.

 Pruning and Cleanup

 Most juncus varieties set seed in late summer and die back in winter in cooler climates.
 Trimming off the seed heads when they begin to form prevents the plants from spreading via seed.